frazrcorp/DOME-startpage-fork/README.md

 - easier to read (pug + sass support)
 - clock now does not display seconds, displays 12-hour
 - some portions of the html stretch to fit.
+- sites are now located in their own file so adding/deleting bookmarks, as well as updating the website, is now easier.